Jayme Closs found alive: 'It's what we've prayed for'

 Jeff Closs, Jayme’s uncle, said they are in shock.

-"It was just unbelievable because you hear about… you’re not sure if she’s not going to be found.
+"It was just unbelievable because you hear about … you’re not sure if she’s going to be found.
 And when you actually hear it, it’s just unbelievable.
 We’re all just so grateful and happy," he said.
-"We thought it was going to be a different ending and we’re so happy. ...
-Hopefully she’s OK, we don’t know what condition.
-Just she’s alive."
+"We thought it was going to be a different ending and we’re so happy that you know, hopefully she’s OK, we don’t really know what shape she's in.
+Or you know, we don't really know a lot, all we know is just she’s alive."

 RELATED LINK: Timeline of the Jayme Closs investigation